Camp Health Research

 More information: Contact Tracey Gaslin (ACN Executive Director) firstname.lastname@example.org

-In collaboration with the Association of Camp Nurses, concussion researchers at the Children's Hospital of Philadelphia are currently conducting a survey study evaluating the practices of camp providers in managing concussion in the camp setting.
+In collaboration with the Association of Camp Nurses, concussion researchers at the Children's Hospital of Philadelphia conducted a survey study evaluating the practices of camp providers in managing concussion in the camp setting (August 2017.)
 Despite the frequency of head injury at summer camps, protocols for managing concussion in this setting is limited, and the variability of its management in this setting is unknown.
 By characterizing the patterns of management of summer camp providers, we hope to be able to design appropriate guidelines to aid the summer camp provider in managing pediatric concussion.

 Past Research Studies